 George A. Miller Prize in Cognitive Neuroscience

-The Prize shall be awarded to the nominee whose career is characterized by distinguished and sustained scholarship and research at the cutting-edge of their discipline and that has in the past, or has the potential in the future, to revolutionize cognitive neuroscience.
+Each year the Prize shall recognize an individual whose distinguished research is at the cutting-edge of their discipline with realized or future potential, to revolutionize cognitive neuroscience.
 Extraordinary innovation and high impact on international scientific thinking should be a hallmark of the recipient’s work.